SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### General
  - Added additional automation to Japanese decision "Hakkō Ichiu"
  - If in the Allies, Mexico and/or Brazil joins all British wars, namely the war against the European Axis
+ - Add Pacific Front tutorial tips to Brazil and Mexico

 #### Netherlands
  - Removed faction check for Malaysia in focus 'The Singapore Conference'